-- 1) Generation reported by ATC's members will be dispatched in accordance with contractual and local or regional economic dispatch considerations, as applicable. - Voltage and Local Reliability (VLR) units identified in a MISO standing Operating Guide will be dispatched out of merit order, in accordance with the standing Operating Guide.
+- 1) Generation reported by ATC's members will be dispatched in accordance with contractual and local or regional economic dispatch considerations, as applicable. - 2) Voltage and Local Reliability (VLR) units identified in a MISO standing Operating Guide will be dispatched out of merit order, in accordance with the standing Operating Guide. - 3) Generator Interconnection studies follow the dispatch guidelines defined in Section 13.6.1.